-To beat the problem, feed them an all-in-one food – Suparat Rat Royale is ideal.
-It has all the nutrients they need in every mouthful.
+To beat the problem, feed them an all-in-one food – Excel Rat Nuggets are ideal.
+They contain all of the nutrients they need in every mouthful.
 And picky selective feeding is an impossibility.
 The feeding guide on the pack will tell you how much to give.

-Rats love variety though, so give them the occasional healthy treat – Excel Nature Snacks are perfect.
+Rats love variety though, so mix it up by giving them sticks to chew on - Excel Gnaw Sticks are perfect.
 You can make a game of it and hide them round the cage.
 It’s a great pro-exercise, anti-boredom technique.

 Fresh food should be given at the same time every day: once in the morning, once in the evening.
 Use a metal or ceramic bowl – they’re easier to clean, difficult to gnaw and harder to knock over.
 In the morning, take away any food left over from the day before.